-On March 10 1876, Alexander Graham Bell made the first successful speech telephone call with the words: “Mr Watson, come here - I want to see you.”
-Bell had filed a patent for the telephone three days earlier.
-Bell’s name is familiar to many of us, but there’s some controversy over who actually invented the telephone.....
+In 1876, Alexander Graham Bell made the first successful speech telephone call with the words: “Mr Watson, come here - I want to see you.
+On 9th December 1876, Bell secured patent rights to his phone in the UK.
+Read on to find out more about the history of telephone.

 On February 14, 1876 Bell filed his patent, ‘Improvement in Telegraphy’.
 A few hours later a lawyer submitted a patent caveat on behalf of Elisha Gray, a teacher at Oberlin College, who was working on a similar device.

 On May 22 that year, Zenas F. Wilber claimed (despite three affidavits to the contrary) that he’d been bribed by an attorney for Bell to award Bell the patent and had showed him Gray’s caveat - something denied by Bell.

 The debate still rages 140 years later.
 In his 2008 book ‘The Telephone Gambit’, Seth Shulman claims Bell copied some of Gray’s invention, something disputed by Bell’s biographer and great-grandson Edwin Grosvenor.

 Some argue inventor Antonio Meucci should get the credit.
 Meucci filed a caveat in 1871 for a voice communication device, titled ‘Sound Telegraph’, but couldn’t afford to renew it.
 In 2002 a resolution to recognise Meucci for “his work in the invention of the telephone” was introduced by US politician Vito Fossella and passed.